k-privateai/k-privateai.github.io/_posts/2025-12-23-PST - K-PAI seminar reflection - 13.markdown

 The energy pervading the networking session—semiconductor engineers, AI architects, hardware entrepreneurs, and researchers engaged in animated technical discussions extending well beyond scheduled conclusion—reflected genuine community enthusiasm about both the specific insights shared and the broader vision of Korea-US semiconductor cooperation enabling sustainable AI innovation.

-<span style="color: red;">The 13th K-PAI Forum proved that innovation thrives at intersections: between disciplines (EE and CS), between nations (Korea and US), between domains (digital and physical), and between organizations (K-PAI and K•ASIC).</span> By illuminating the foundational silicon layer, the evening demonstrated that AI's future will be built not only on elegant algorithms but on sophisticated semiconductor engineering—requiring deep cross-disciplinary understanding and sustained international collaboration to realize technology's full potential while serving humanity's broader interests.
+<span style="color: red;"><a href="{{ page.url }}">The 13th K-PAI Forum</a> proved that innovation thrives at intersections: between disciplines (EE and CS), between nations (Korea and US), between domains (digital and physical), and between organizations (K-PAI and K•ASIC).</span> By illuminating the foundational silicon layer, the evening demonstrated that AI's future will be built not only on elegant algorithms but on sophisticated semiconductor engineering—requiring deep cross-disciplinary understanding and sustained international collaboration to realize technology's full potential while serving humanity's broader interests.

 [Sunghee
 <br>